Do Catholics have a Punishing God?

 Some middle-aged Evangelicals grew up as Catholics during the 1950's - 1970's.
 Perhaps they were swatted on the side of the head by a nun who was their teacher.
 Perhaps they were told they would suffer eternal punishment in hell every time they did any tiny thing wrong.
 So they left the Church swearing never to return.
 Later in life the need for God became apparent and they turned to another Church.
 I've met hundreds of Evangelicals in that situation.
-I want to say, "Thank God that you came back to Christ."
+We want to say, "Thank God that you came back to Christ."
 If you are an Evangelicas who left the Catholic Church for those reasons, I want to say to you that I am extremely sorry that you had a bad experience as a child in the Catholic Church.
 I'm very glad you worship Christ, no matter where you are.

 Many of those who were treated poorly by nuns continued to believe in God long after they left the Catholic Church.
 Somehow even in the misguided discipline of some nuns who were overly harsh, the message of God sunk deep into the beings of these students.
 Perhaps God was able to work to some extent through these imperfect nuns.
 At any rate, I'm glad you are into Jesus as an adult (I have also met many Catholics who had wonderful nuns as teachers in the 1950's - 70's).

 Today the tables have turned and kids are beating up their teachers.
 There is no discipline.
 In the 1950's kids got thrown out of class for chewing gum, now grade 6 kids are carrying guns and knives.
 There are not very many nuns who are teachers anymore.
 Nuns can no longer wear their habits on the street without being beaten, jeered at, or made fun of.
 There are a million jokes that make fun of Catholic nuns and their call to chastity.
 Perhaps we can begin to forgive for these women for these incidents that happened 30 years ago.